University of California, Santa Barbara: Teaching and degrees

 The focus of the University of California is on research.
 Like all University of California campuses, UCSB prioritizes academic development over vocational learning.
 Undergraduate teaching is centered on lectures, with larger lecture classes having sections.
 Sections may be tutorial style, or they may be set up as seminars or discussions.
 For undergraduates, UCSB confers both B.A. and B.S. degrees.
 Music majors may pursue a Bachelor of Music degree.
-Graduate teaching involves seminar style classes and an emphasis on research and further study.
-UCSB confers M.A., M.S., and Ph.D degrees.
+Graduate teaching involves seminar-style classes and an emphasis on research and further study.
+UCSB confers M.A., M.S., and Ph.D. degrees.
 Those studying music may pursue a MM or DMA degree.
 Students pursuing a career in education may receive a MEd or EdD degree.
-The university granted 5,812 bachelor's, 578 master's, and 354 Ph.D degrees in 2010–2011.
+The university granted 5,812 bachelor's, 578 master's, and 354 Ph.D. degrees in 2010–2011.

 Rankings

 UCSB is considered to be a "Public Ivy".
-The 2021 edition of U.S. News & World Report ranked UC Santa Barbara as tied for the 6th best public university and tied for the 30th best university in the United States.
+The 2022 edition of U.S. News & World Report ranked UC Santa Barbara as the 7th best public university and tied for the 32nd best university in the United States.
 Money magazine ranked UC Santa Barbara 30th in the U.S. out of the 744 schools it evaluated for its 2019 Best Colleges ranking.
 In 2019, Kiplinger ranked UCSB 30th out of 174 best-value public colleges and universities in the nation, and fifth in California.
 UC Santa Barbara was ranked 32nd in the United States out of 1,380 colleges and universities by Payscale and CollegeNet's 2018 Social Mobility Index rankings.